 Healthy Food for Kids: What Makes a Balanced Diet?

 The recommended daily allowance for young children ages 3 to 8 is at around 1,000-1,400 calories per day, depending on the activities they engage in2.
 In order to have a balanced diet, one needs to consider the proper allocation of both macronutrients and micronutrients in choosing healthy food for kids.

 Macronutrients as Part of Healthy Food for Kids

 Macronutrients are essential nutrients taken in large doses that provide energy and aid in the absorption of micronutrients3.

 Carbohydrates make up most of the diet since it is the primary source of energy.
+Therefore, it is important to drill down on what’s important to include as part of healthy food for kids.
 Some good carbohydrate options that are suitable for your children are:

 - whole grains

 Protein, which builds and repairs muscle and tissue, is used by the body for cell growth.
 You should avoid feeding your kids processed meat due to preservatives and limit red meat because they are high in saturated fat.
 Instead, try these healthy food for kids which are protein rich:

 Fat is also an important macronutrient since it also provides energy, stores vitamins, and is necessary for the production of hormones and protection of organs4.
 It is the amount of intake and the kind of fat one should be careful with when including as part of healthy food for kids.
 You should choose food with healthy unsaturated fats which are good for the heart.
 Examples of food for kids with healthy unsaturated fats are the following:

 - vegetable oils